Appventurer/PreviewPro-Feedback/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Feature Request:'
-labels: enhancements
+labels: enhancement
-assignees: appventurer
+assignees: sebastianottow

 ---